simonhuwiler/brokJSON_js/README.md

 # BrokJSON
 Ever struggled with huge GeoJSON-Files?
 BrokJSON is your space-saving alternative!
 It is based on the same logic as GeoJSON but reduces redundancy.
-Convert freely between GeoJSON and BrokJSON **withouth losing data**.
+Convert freely between GeoJSON and BrokJSON **withouth losing any data**.

-The idea behind BrokJSON: **RAM is mightier than the bandwight**.
+The idea behind BrokJSON: **RAM is mightier than the bandwidth**.
 Reduce the filesize of your data and convert on runtime to GeoJSON.

 ## Example
 This **GeoJSON** with just two Points...